 The fastest way to figure this out is to ask the VC what the sweet spot check size is for their fund and whether they have an ownership target.
 For example, if a seed fund likes to write checks of $1-2 million for 15 percent post-money ownership, then you can figure out their likely window of valuation expectations and whether it matches your own.

-Most founders think a high valuation is the goal, and it is, but only to a point.
 Once you are in a reasonable ballpark that is similar to other deals in your stage, stay flexible on price so you can choose your favorite investor.
 Demanding a high valuation will make the best investors flee, and all you will have left are the investors who don’t have other good options, i.e. the lower-tier investors.

 An unrealistically high valuation in this round will also create unrealistically high expectations for the next round, so the founder is setting up the company to look bad a year down the road.
 Wise VCs will just walk away from the start and spare themselves the disappointment later.